alix-tz/aspyre-gt/README.md

 Because we have no interest at the moment in working at *word* level, we only focus on the format exported thanks to the `Export ALTO` option.

-The resulting XML file is similar to the following exampe:
+The resulting XML file is similar to the following example:

 > ``` xml
 > <?xml version="1.0" encoding="UTF-8"?>